 Learn Excel and Earn a Certification

 These certification programs are primarily about learning Excel.
 By earning the certification, you are able to display your skills to others and earn continuing professional education (CPE) credit if you need it.
 Combined, these six courses provide a comprehensive training experience that will help you be awesome at Excel and get your real-world work done fast.
 Displaying the certifications on your LinkedIn/Resume/CV will demonstrate your Excel proficiency to others.
+These certifications can be earned by enrolling in Courses (with CPE) or with a Campus Pass (without CPE).

 Registration is open year-round, and the courses are delivered on-demand so you work at your own pace.
 You can enroll in the courses individually or in discounted bundles.
 Learn more or enroll: